How Will You do Lent 2026?

 The teens of our parish will be available to help carry your donations.

-Catholic Relief Services (CRS) is celebrating its 50th year of funding hunger and poverty alleviation efforts around the world.
+Catholic Relief Services (CRS) recently celebrated its 50th year of funding hunger and poverty alleviation efforts around the world.
 The program, which is supported by more than 12,000 Catholic parishes and schools across the United States, has raised more than $350 million since its inception.

 “For half a century, CRS Rice Bowl has been a pillar of our work,” said Sean Callahan, CRS president and CEO.
 “It has given hope to millions of our sisters and brothers experiencing hunger.
 We are humbled by the generous support that Catholics across the United States have shown for CRS Rice Bowl and for their global family.”